-We are a group practice who serves a diverse and dynamic clientele in New York City.
-We work swiftly and thoroughly, with passion and compassion to serve the needs of our clients in this fast-paced city.
-We strive to work ethically and morally sound and reduce/eliminate bias to gender, race and culture.
+We are a group practice that serves a diverse and dynamic clientele in New York City, Kingston, and Syracuse, NY.
+Our team includes New York State licensed clinical psychologists, mental health counselors, psychoanalysts, social workers, and creative arts therapists.
+We integrate a variety of psychological theories into our work and we work swiftly and thoroughly, with passion and compassion to serve the needs of our clients in this fast-paced city.
+We strive to work ethically and morally sound and reduce/eliminate bias to gender, race, and culture, and increase social-political awareness.
 The quality of our services matter to us and our clinicians are extremely well-trained professionals and experienced in a variety of approaches and theories who work creatively and with compassion.

-At SYNC, it is our mission to help clients who suffer from issues ranging from anxiety to depression, relationship issues, trauma, cultural transitions, emigration and somatic issues.
-We attempt to achieve excellence in treating our clients within a close and collaborative therapeutic relationship, tailored to your personal needs and wishes for a happier life.
+At SYNC, it is our mission to help clients who suffer from issues ranging from anxiety to depression, relationship issues, trauma, cultural transitions, emigration, and somatic issues.
+We attempt to achieve excellence in treating our clients within a close and collaborative therapeutic relationship, tailored to their personal needs and wishes for a happier life.

 To see a clinician from our team, please fill out the contact form on the “getting started” page. https://syncpsych.com/get-started/contact

 All clinicians are available for telehealth.
 Currently, in-person clinicians for the Kingston office are Attyia Awadallah, and for Syracuse, Jessie Gowarecki.